Head-to-Head: Dot vs Xtemplate Analysis

 dot

-v1.1.3(almost 5 years ago)
+v1.1.3(about 5 years ago)

 This package was last published over a year ago.
 It may not be actively maintained.Types definitions are provided via a separate npm package: @types/dotNumber of direct dependencies: 0Monthly npm downloads